svanderburg/disnix-virtualhosts-example/README.md

 In some cases, however, it may also be desirable to define services that are configured for a specific target machines.

-In this example, the reverse proxies are services having a *host-specific* configuration -- their configurations are specifically optimised for the machine to which they have been deployed.
+In this example, the reverse proxies are services having a *target-specific* configuration -- their configurations are specifically optimised for the machine to which they have been deployed.
 For example, the `nginx` reverse proxy on machine `test1` only knows about the web application that have been deployed to it.

-The advantage of deploying host-specific components is that they will prevent expensive redeployments in case of an upgrade.
+The advantage of deploying target-specific components is that they will prevent expensive redeployments in case of an upgrade.
 For example, if a change has been to `test2`'s configuration, then `test1` should not be affected.